reducktion/socrates/README.md

 ## Introduction
 >I am a **Citizen of the World**, and my Nationality is Goodwill.

-**Socrates** is a PHP Package that allows you to validate and retrieve personal data from most [National Identification Numbers](https://en.wikipedia.org/wiki/National_identification_number) in Europe, with the goal of eventually supporting as many countries in the world as possible.
+**Socrates** is a PHP Package that allows you to validate and retrieve personal data from most [National Identification Numbers](https://en.wikipedia.org/wiki/National_identification_number) in Europe with the goal of eventually supporting as many countries in the world as possible.
 <p>Some countries also encode personal information of the citizen, such as gender or the place of birth.
 This package allows you to extract that information in a consistent way.</p>
 <p>For Laravel, a Facade and request Validator is also made available (see usage below).</p>
 <p>This package can be useful for many things, such as validating a user's ID for finance related applications or verifying a user's age without asking for it explicitly.
 However, we recommend you review your country's data protection laws before storing any information.</p>